kw0006667/CoronavirusDashboard/README.md

 Access [https://kw0006667.github.io/CoronavirusDashboardDemo/](https://kw0006667.github.io/CoronavirusDashboardDemo/) to see the website.

+## Preview
+You can access [https://kw0006667.github.io/CoronavirusDashboardDemo/novelWebAPI/](https://kw0006667.github.io/CoronavirusDashboardDemo/novelWebAPI/) to see the preview website.
+It will download all of countries in table below.
+Then you can also search the country name and filter in table as well.
+It will be the main portal in the short future.

 ## Features
 1. Support quick country name search and highlight their bubbles in real-time.
 2. Show the data as table in below, if you want to read the values directly.